 We usually allocate one student per school.
 Our student visits the school once a week for a few hours (half-day) during the spring term.
 The school’s responsibility is to allow the student to observe lessons and, when they choose to do so, to allow the student to teach parts of a lesson or a whole lesson.
 Some schools have used our students as a valuable resource for creating new activities or running physics clubs etc.

 At the end of the placement all we require from the school is to send us a double-page report which forms part of the final evaluation of the student’s performance.
 Detailed information about the scheme can be found in our Information for Teachers document (pdf).

 We are always looking to link with new schools who are interested in supporting the scheme.
-If you are interested in hosting a student in your school, please contact Dr M Pavlidou, who is the module co-ordinator.
+If you are interested in hosting a student in your school, please contact our Outreach Team.